mlua-rs/rlua/README.md

 There are, however, currently a few known ways to cause *panics* and even *aborts* with this API.
-There is a near term goal to completely eliminate all ways to cause panics / aborts from scripts, so many of these can be considered bugs, but since they're known only file a bug repor if you notice any behavior that does not match what's described here.
+There is a near term goal to completely eliminate all ways to cause panics / aborts from scripts, so many of these can be considered bugs, but since they're known only file a bug report if you notice any behavior that does not match what's described here.

 Panic / abort considerations when using this API: